 Rosa M. García

-Rosa M. García is the director of CLASP's postsecondary education and workforce development.
-She she works to expand access to postsecondary opportunities and career pathways for low-income students, educationally underprepared adults, students of color, and immigrants.
+Rosa M. García is director of postsecondary education and workforce development at CLASP.
+She works to expand access to postsecondary opportunities and career pathways for low-income students, educationally underprepared adults, students of color, and immigrants.
 Rosa also works across CLASP’s policy teams to help advance CLASP’s racial equity agenda.

 Prior to joining CLASP, Rosa worked to promote access, affordability, equity and diversity, and student success in higher education through her roles as a public servant and advocate at the federal, state, and local level.
 Her previous positions include Deputy Chief of Staff/Legislative Director to a senior member of the Congressional Hispanic Caucus, Executive Director of Legislative Affairs at the Hispanic Association of Colleges and Universities (HACU), Special Assistant/Legislative Aide to a County Councilmember in Montgomery County, Maryland and a gubernatorial appointment to the Maryland State Board of Education.
 Rosa has also worked at the Mexican American Legal Defense and Educational Fund (MALDEF), Community Development Technologies Center, the U.S. Census Bureau, and the Morris K. Udall Foundation.
 Early in her career, Rosa served as an Assistant Dean of Admission at Wesleyan University and Swarthmore College, where she worked to increase the representation of students of color on campus.
 As an educator, Rosa has provided academic counseling, coaching and mentoring to low-income students, immigrants, and students of diverse backgrounds and taught youth and adult learners in various educational settings.